swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 > Extension point for any attribute in accordance with local conventions and future specifications.

-The following schema fragment defines the `<MatchingPolicyType>` complex type:
+The following schema fragment defines the `<MatchValueType>` complex type:

     <xs:complexType name="MatchValueType">
       <xs:simpleContent>